Drivel Starved Nation!

 One of the things that surprised me is how many folks had JMP’s that were not tuned correctly.
 We spend half a day getting their saws in prime working condition and oh boy, how much more fun that tool is when it works like… mine!

 I read somewhere that all one has to do to create a new habit is repeat the behavior for 30-60 days.
-But what if the habit is unintended?
+But what if the habits are unintended?
 I have posted so little this year I am in the habit of not posting – not good for the drivel thirsty.
 I will try to get back to my old ways ASAP.

 Today I received the last of the components for the CT-18 and I was able to assemble one and it was awesome.
 Tomorrow all the parts leave here for either anodizing or bead blasting.
 The other manufacturing issue we have been chasing is the grinding of the soles.
 Before I left for Indiana I redesigned the grinding fixture and this Monday it was tested.
 Works perfectly so over the next 3 weeks we will get all these bodies ground.